Test Id : ECULI

 Provides information to assist in interpretation of the test results

-Minimum trough therapeutic concentrations (immediately before next infusion) of eculizumab are expected to be above 35 mcg/mL for paroxysmal nocturnal hemoglobinuria and above 50 mcg/mL for atypical hemolytic uremic syndrome.
+Minimum trough therapeutic concentrations (immediately before next infusion) of eculizumab are expected to be above 35 mcg/mL for paroxysmal nocturnal hemoglobinuria and above 50 to 100 mcg/mL for atypical hemolytic uremic syndrome.

 Cautions